The professors in this program are wonderful. They make themselves available whenever you need...

 CRJ 641 Homeland Security (3 credits)

 This course focuses on the consolidation of responsibilities and functions across agencies at various jurisdictional levels that have the charge of mitigating hostilities, threats, hazards, and consequences.
-Further, this course incorporates the pillars of robust response systems.
 This course is designed to develop analytical skills that will prepare students to identify, evaluate and resolve complex policy issues and initiate practical actions.
 Though the range of relevant issues extends from local matters to national security, this course will concentrate on preparedness strategies for state, urban and local areas.

 CRJ 645 Sociology of Disasters (3 credits)